benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 Environment for reproducible research
 ========================================================
+RStudio is a free, open source, cross-platform integrated development environment for R

-RStudio has integrated R console, support for markdown and git
+Has integrated R console, deep support for markdown and git

-RStudio 'projects' make version control trivial
+RStudio 'projects' make version control & document preparation trivial

 ***